Scottish Coins & Tokens

 James II

-WSC-7982: James II Scottish Hammered Silver Penny.
-First coinage, Billion silver issue (all James II pennies are from this issue), second issue, Edinburgh mint.
-This is a rarer mule - a type Bi obverse with a clear initial mark Crown coupled with a type Biii reverse with saltires alongside the trefoil of pellets in the angles.
-Spink 5251 / 5251B.
-For clarification, the obverse to type Biii has initial mark Lis.
-The old tickets don't reflect this muling of the dies because I assume the referencing system has only recently been updated.
-The main image is appalling, even by my low standards, so here's one taken with a camera phone which clearly shows the obverse initial mark Crown - see here.
+WSC-8073: James II Scottish Medieval Hammered Silver Groat.
+Second coinage, second issue, type IIb.
+Initial mark Crown, Edinburgh mint, no annulets to neck - Spink 5233.
 James II groats and halfgroats were designed to come into line with their English counterparts, at least that was the intention for the second coinage.
-The Scottish did such a good job that the new groats did indeed look like English groats and were the same weight and had the same silver content as the English groats but unfortunately were valued at twelve pence in Scotland whereas the corresponding English groats were valued at four pence in England.
-This produced serious consequences for the penny, especially as it was billion (and, in the spirit of not learning lessons, continued to be billon under James III), which ultimately had very little spending power, north or south of the border.
-This is a very poor issue, as you'd expect with the billon nature of the silver content.
-However, even though this is a rare denomination with very few extant examples, this coin is high grade for issue with all details / devices clear, as well as the bulk of the legends.
+The Scottish did such a good job that the new groats did indeed look like English groats and were the same weight and had the same silver content as the English groats but unfortunately were valued at twelve pence in Scotland (there was an effort to carry out a revaluation of the groat from 12d to 8d but for whatever reason, this never happened), whereas the corresponding English groats were valued at four pence in England.
 In a period where monarchs rarely ran the full course of their lives, James II met his maker in 1460 in one of the more unusual ways - during the siege of Roxburgh Castle, a canon next to the king accidentally blew up, terminating both cannon and king.
-A very rare coin indeed with excellent provenance, the interesting muling and in high grade for issue. £645
+A rare coin indeed with excellent provenance and most importantly, in high grade for issue.
+Toned, full flan, VF for issue and with good provenance.
+A coin with excellent eye-appeal and from a monarch rarely seen on coinage these days. £1,950

 James III